Get a free quote for your project today!

-Major Oak Polishing provide a wide range of spray finishing solutions.
+Major Oak Polishing provide a wide range of spray-finishing solutions.
 With many years of experience, we can work with virtually any substrate.

-Our customers include both domestic and commercial and we are happy to work on projects of all shapes and sizes.
+Our customers include both domestic and commercial, and we are happy to work on projects of all shapes and sizes.
 Our expert team can spray onto timber, wood, MDF, UPVC, plastic, metal and even glass.

-Spray finishing is a fast developing market with new lacquer technologies, colours and finish options becoming available all of the time.
+Spray finishing is a fast-developing market with new lacquer technologies, colours and finish options becoming available all of the time.
 We ensure our team are always trained in the latest developments so they can deliver the best possible finish on all our customer’s projects.

 Onsite Spray Finishing Solutions

-Many of the projects we carry out need to be completed on site due to the nature of what we are working with.
+Many of the projects we carry out need to be completed on-site due to the nature of what we are working with.
 This includes large items such as furniture or built-in features such as a bar top or staircase.

 We are also able to complete any repair work that may be needed prior to completing the spray finishing.
-This one-stop solution is a great help to many of our customers as they only need to call in one company to both repair and protect their surfaces.
+This one-stop solution is a great help to many of our customers as they only need to call in one company to both repairs and protect their surfaces.

 • Shop Fronts